 Nian gao is a homonym for "higher year."
 The Chinese word 粘 (nián), meaning "sticky", is identical in sound to 年, meaning "year".
 The word 糕 (gāo), meaning "cake" is identical in sound to 高, meaning "high or tall".

-For old people, nian gao expresses the wish of longevity.
+For old people, nian gao expresses the wish for longevity.
 For young people, it expresses the wish for promotion and high income.
-For kids, it expresses the wish to grow-up.
+For kids, it expresses the wish to grow up.

 The main color of nian gao is yellow and white.
 In Chinese culture, yellow symbolizes gold and white symbolizes silver.
 So nian gao also symbolizes the God of Wealth.